kazumaz/WhaleService/README.md

 # whaleservice
-This is a simple web service with
+This is a simple web service with CRUD.

 # Use
 Docker, Redis, Springboot